From Pub Singer to Rock Legend in 5 Uneasy Steps

 Jump forward to today and when I received this copy I could hardly remember anything about it apart from the beautiful combination of Sam Cooke’s Bring it on Home to Me and You Send Me which baffled me.

-I should have guessed what was happening as Rod looked was dressed in silk like a bi-curious Bonnie Prince Charlie on the tartan cover.
+I should have guessed what was happening as Rod looked was dressed in silk like a bi-curious Bonnie Prince Charlie on the tartan overload of a cover.

 Soon afterwards Rodney moved full time to Glitter Gulch USA and split the Faces up; and his second act begun.